 Why does DOLIF psychology call Anger “the forgotten Emotion“?
 If we look at animal behavior, we see that Anger is an important driving force behind behavior.
-We find unbridled snarling, teeth-gnashing, snorting and fighting in the animal world.
+In the animal world we readily find unbridled snarling, teeth-gnashing, snorting and fighting.
 Yet even though it is certain that Anger constitutes a vital part of the human condition too, this important Emotion lacks representation in psychology.
 When we refer to the list of mental disorders in the DSM (Diagnostic and Statistical Manual of Psychiatric Disorders), we find that the great majority of psychiatric diagnoses, such as Bipolar disorder, OCD, Phobias or Eating Disorders, are believed to center around Anxiety and Depression.
 By comparison, diagnoses that feature Anger as central to their dynamics are very few.
 In adults, the best known diagnoses are Psychopathy or Sociopathy, while in children, Angry behavior mainly falls under the labels of Oppositional Defiant Disorder and Conduct Disorder.
 The fact that Anger is under-emphasized and almost missing from the list of known diagnoses means that this essential Emotion lacks explanation and understanding in human motivation and behavior.
 It also indicates that, of the Emotions studied by our social sciences, Anger and its manifestations through behavior such as adolescent rebellion, social oppositionalism or criminal acts is the most denied and most poorly handled.
 As an Emotion that causes so much disruption to our lives, there is little doubt that Anger merits far more of our attention and scrutiny by conventional research.

 The most likely explanation for the omission of Anger from common study in psychology is that Angry feelings are uncomfortable, distasteful and too upsetting for people to discuss.
 We deny Anger exists as part of our own psyche, and hesitate to admit that we too experience seething Anger at times, or that we ever allow it to go out of control.
 Yet there is no doubt that, much like the animal world, Anger is a fixed human Emotion, and although we may prefer to deny it and forget about our most aggressive members of society, WE ALL harbor Anger and encounter it every day of our lives!